Certora/gambit/README.md

 - Swap Function Arguments Mutation: swap the arguments to a function,
 - Swap Operator Arguments Mutation: swap the operands of a binary operator,
 - Swap Lines Mutation: swap two lines
-- Eliminate Delegate Mutation: replace a delgate call by `call`.
+- Eliminate Delegate Mutation: replace a delegate call by `call`.

 As you can imagine, many of these mutations may lead to invalid mutants that do not compile.